 As the world’s first brewery dedicated to the sole production of small beer, our classic styles are brewed up to strength below 2.8% ABV.
 As specialists in this category, our brewing kit is specifically designed for this and our traditional recipes have been re-worked for modern times.
 Our aim is to play homage to the history of small beer and return it to its rightful place – a staple of everyday life.

 Table beer’s origin lies in the essence of that crowded table.
-For Small Beer, our roots are embedded in the many, many moments that our beers below 2.8% can enable, whether it’s at a time that you least expect to enjoy a beer, or an unapologetic Small Beer Session that provides all the unyielding pleasure of several rounds without any of the slowdown.
+For Small Beer, our roots are embedded in the many, many moments that our beers below 2.8% can enable, whether it’s at a time that you least expect to enjoy a low alcohol lager or two, or a longer session that provides all the unyielding pleasure of several rounds without any of the slowdown.

 Lower alcohol beer is nothing new, but the difference it makes drinking in the middle of busy modern life is.
 And it’s delicious.